Did you know that you could receive penalties if you file incorrect W-2s or W-3s? Find out how to file corrections and what not to send to the IRS.

 Filing incorrect W-2 or W-3 forms can result in penalties if left uncorrected.
-Fortunately, the IRS knows that mistakes happen and has a system for amending and correcting these errant forms.
-Below, we’ll guide you through the steps and documents necessary to make your corrections before penalties are assigned!
+Fortunately, the IRS knows that mistakes happen and there is a system for amending and correcting these errant forms.
+Below, we’ll guide you through the steps and documents necessary to make your corrections before penalties are assessed!

-To add to the process, there are two W-2 Box errors that are not correctable.
+There are two W-2 Box “errors” that are not correctable:

 - If Box 2, Federal Income Tax Withheld, shows the employee’s taxes were overwithheld, don’t correct – the employee will get a refund.
 If Box 2 shows the employee’s taxes were underwithheld, don’t correct - the employee will owe more tax.